TristanCantatGaudin/ADS-Gaia-Citations/README.md

 ![image](citations_per_month.png)

 This graph is updated every day through GitHub actions.
-It is also available in [plotly version](https://tristancantatgaudin.github.io/ADS-Gaia-Citations/ads-citations-plotly.html).
+It is also available as an interactive [plotly figure](https://tristancantatgaudin.github.io/ADS-Gaia-Citations/ads-citations-plotly.html).

 ---